Summer Fiction Book Club

 Revealing present realities and imagining possible futures

-The BTS Center is excited to offer our second annual Summer Fiction Book Club!
-During June, July, and August, we will immerse ourselves in the creative world of fiction, while daring to explore challenging topics related to climate change.
+The BTS Center was excited to offer our second annual Summer Fiction Book Club!
+During June, July, and August, we immersed ourselves in the creative world of fiction, while daring to explore challenging topics related to climate change.

-Each month, participants will read a selected novel on their own, and then we will gather virtually to discuss as a group.
-In addition to small group discussion, a guest conversation partner will join us to offer some reflections on the book and share about its impact in their life.
+Each month, participants read a selected novel on their own, and then we gathered virtually to discuss as a group.
+In addition to small group discussion, a guest conversation partner joined us to offer some reflections on the book and share about its impact in their life.

 On Tuesday, June 25: North Woods